pmeijer-hva/ss-lora-red/README.md

-# ss-lora-green
+# ss-lora-red
-Lora client code for the green version
+Lora client code for the red version with a Pysens module integrated.